karenpayneoregon/BaseConnectionsVisualBasicNet/Readme.md

-# Base connection library (VB.NET)
+# Base connection library (VB.NET/C#)

-This repository is for base classes used for connecting to both SQL-Server and MS-Access databases using several classes for both easily creating connections along with a generalized method to detect runtime exceptions.
+This repository is for base classes used for connecting to both SQL-Server, MS-Access and Oracle databases using several classes for both easily creating connections along with a generalized method to detect runtime exceptions.

 > This code may not suit every developer's need and also may seem like overkill to the novice developer.
 The intent is to have a base class that can be used in any project in one or more Visual Studio solutions.
 Although the code is VB.NET, the base library can be used with C# also.